jcanton/swe4py/slides/slides/2.1-testing/section-slides.md

 1. Write a test that asserts an uncovered path of `core.py`
 1. Add a fixture to your test to factor out your test data
+1. Rewrite your fixture with a dataclass and move it to `conftest.py`
 1. Add a docstring to your fixture and see the docs with pytest --fixtures

 ---